libbytanner/startup/notes.md

 Login functionality -- create a js authorization state class, then just write functions line "onLogin" and "onLogout" in which you change the authorization state, which then routes to a different page.

-Hooks manage state-- with hooks you can change the state of different
+Hooks manage state-- with hooks you can change the state of different components